openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

    <iframe id="selector" src="_static/selector-tool/selector-8db148d.html" style="width: 100%; border: none" title="Download Intel® Distribution of OpenVINO™ Toolkit"></iframe>

+Distribution channels of OpenVINO may differ slightly, with regard to supported hardware or available APIs (read installation guides for particular distributions for more details).
-OpenVINO installation package is distributed in two parts: OpenVINO Runtime and OpenVINO Development Tools.
+Moreover, OpenVINO Runtime and OpenVINO Development Tools offer different sets of tools, as follows:

 * **OpenVINO Runtime** contains the core set of libraries for running machine learning model inference on processor devices.
 * **OpenVINO Development Tools** is a set of utilities for working with OpenVINO and OpenVINO models.
 It includes the following tools: